WalletWasabi/WabiSabi/README.md

 The coordinator blindly signs the tokens and responds with the signatures.

-#### Phase 2: Payment Intent Registration
+#### Phase 2: Payment Registration

-Peer registers arbitrary payment intents with his certificates.

-### Examples

-Peer got a 1BTC certificate and would like to send 0.1234 BTC to an address, then his payment intent would be 0.1234BTC - address and 0.8766BTC - address2.
+Every payment registration request must happen through different anonymity network identities.

+Peers are allowed to utilize their signed tokens in any way they would like to.
+A peer can decide to take 3 1BTC token and create a 0.5BTC and 2.5BTC outputs.
+Thus arbitrary payments are possible.

+However to enhanche privacy peers are recommended to register payments of 1, 10, 100, etc... satoshi payments as follows:

+- If peer has 9 1BTC tokens, then register them separately for 1BTC outputs.
+- If peer has 10 1BTC tokens, then register them together for a 10BTC output.
+- If peer has 11 1BTC tokens, then register 10 of them together for a 10BTC output and separately the remaining one for a 1BTC output.
+- If peer has 11 10BTC tokens and 2 1BTC tokens then register 10 10BTC token together for a 100BTC output, and separately 1 10BTC token for a 10BTC output and the remaining 2 1BTC tokens each separately for 1BTC outptus.

-#### Phase 3: Signing + Blame
+#### Phase 3: Signing

-Transaction goes out for signing.
-The input that does not sign the transaction will be prohibited from further participation.

-## Randomization

-Randomization (along desired distributions) is crucial for number of inputs registered, certificate size requests and payment intent registrations in order to avoid patterns from emerging and as a consequence heuristics to be applied.
+The final transaction is given out to the peers for signing.

+If an input from an input group did not sign the transaction, then the coordinator prohibits these inputs from participating in followup epochs and the current epoch progresses to a **Blame Round** where only the current epoch's honest peers are allowed to participate.

 ## Research Questions